GeekTrainer/learn-django/Module4/Module4_Unit5.md

 As you can see we have again extended the **index.html** file to continue with the same page layout, and added a loop to list all of the shelter names contained within the database.

 After completing the template code our next step is to add the view.

-Now go to the **views.py** file in our app and add the below code under the comment `# [TODO] Add Generic Listview`.
+1. Go to the **views.py** file in the app and add the below code under the comment `# [TODO] Add Generic Listview`.

 ```python
 # [TODO] Add Generic Listview